yanisben-cpu/ESILV---Python-for-data-analysis---devoir-2021/README.md

-# ESILV---Python-for-data-analysis---devoir-2021
+# ESILV - Python-for-data-analysis - devoir-2021
 Python for data analysis project made by Yanis BENABDESSLAM

-## ML-Model-Flask-Deployment
+## Project's goal
-This is a project which consists in the deployment of a Flask API using a Machine Learning model on an "Obesity level" dataset.
+This project consists in the deployment of a Flask API using a Machine Learning model on an "Obesity level" dataset.

 ### Prerequisites
 You must have Scikit Learn, Pandas (for Machine Leraning Model) and Flask (for API) installed in order to run everything correctly.